 Tres Martin Bio

 Tres Martin was born on November 20th 1963 in Baton Rouge, LA.
 He is the oldest of a family of three children.
-His father Ralph Martin Jr. and Katherine Dianne Martin moved to Fort Lauderdale when Tres was only two years old.
-As a kid Tres always had a drive for competition.
-He was a bicycle dare devil and jumped into bicycle motocross where he built and race his own bike with much success with podium finishes.
-At age fourteen Tres started working for Everglades Marina a very well established business in Fort Lauderdale owned by his father Ralph Martin Jr. From moping floor; to cleaning boats; learning every aspect of the marine business, Tres became a certified marine technician to be promoted to Service Manager in a very short time.
-Tres convinced Everglades Marina to start up a customizing and race shop to attract more performance boats enthusiast and it was a success.
+His parents, Ralph Martin Jr. and Katherine Dianne Martin moved to Fort Lauderdale when Tres was only two years old.
+As a child Tres always had a drive for competition.
+He was a bicycle dare devil and jumped into bicycle motocross where he built and raced his own bike with much success with podium finishes.
+At age fourteen Tres started working for Everglades Marina, a very well established business in Fort Lauderdale owned by his father Ralph Martin Jr. From mopping floors to cleaning boats Tres learned every aspect of the marine business.
+He became a certified marine technician and was promoted to Service Manager in a very short time.
+He then convinced Everglades Marina to start up a customizing and race shop to attract more performance boats enthusiasts and a was a success.

-Tres is a consultant for the marine industries and insurance companies and has design several new hull designs for boat manufactures.
+Due to his knowledge and expertise Tres is also a consultant for the marine industries and insurance companies as well as for legal litigation.
 Over the years Tres has become very involved with powerboat safety and continues to do research and development on hull design and handling to provide safer on water hull use.

 Brad Schoenwald Bio